OGGM/oggm/docs/ice-dynamics.rst

     f_d = \frac{2 A}{n + 2}

-The basal shear stress :math:`\tau` depends for examle on the geometry of the bed [Cuffey_Paterson_2010]_.
+The basal shear stress :math:`\tau` depends for example on the geometry of the bed [Cuffey_Paterson_2010]_.
 Currently it is assumed to be equal to the driving stress :math:`\tau_d`: